-The Principal Controllers of Defence Accounts /Controllers of Defence Accounts (PCsDA/CsDA) functioning under the administrative and functional control of the CGDA are responsible for internal audit.
+The Principal Controllers of Defence Accounts / Controllers of Defence Accounts (PCsDA/CsDA) functioning under the administrative and functional control of the CGDA are responsible for internal audit.
 A PCDA/CDA is responsible for the audit of the portion of receipt and expenditure accounted for by him/her in other words, of transactions originating in the units/formations under his/her jurisdiction.
-The audit activities are carried out on 'concurrent basis' at two levels as below:

-- i.
-In the main office of a PCDA/CDA (including at Area Accounts Offices)- audit work related to sanctions issued by the lower formations below MOD and transactions arising out of such sanctions are carried out and - ii.
-At the second level- audit of stores and cash accounts maintained by the Defence Services are done through LAOs/RAOs including audit of Service

-Books of Civilians, Check rolls in respect of Industrial Personnel employed in Depots etc. For this purpose, a number of LAOs or Assistant Local Audit Officers (ALAOs) have been co-located at stations/ areas within the audit jurisdiction of a PCsDA/CsDA with clear cut delineation of units and formations to be covered.
+- A) The audit activities are carried out on 'concurrent basis' at two levels as below: - (i) In the main office of a PCDA/CDA (including at Area Accounts Offices)audit work related to sanctions issued by the lower formations below MOD and transactions arising out of such sanctions are carried out and - (ii) At the second level- audit of stores and cash accounts maintained by the Defence Services are done through LAOs/RAOs including audit of Service Books of Civilians, Check rolls in respect of Industrial Personnel employed in Depots etc. For this purpose, a number of LAOs or Assistant Local Audit Officers (ALAOs) have been co-located at stations/ areas within the audit jurisdiction of a PCsDA/CsDA with clear cut delineation of units and formations to be covered.
 In addition, dedicated LAOs/ALAOs for major store depots have also been provided.
-Similarly for audit of works expenditure, Regional Audit Officers have been provided.
+Similarly for audit of works expenditure, Regional Audit Officers have been provided. - B) Need to draw Charter for Internal Audit in DAD, which would serve the purpose of mandate, guidelines and methodology for audit and reporting standards in the Department.